-Enhanced Provision places (also known as Inreach support) are Stage 2 (Enhanced Targeted Support) within Aberdeenshire's Staged Model of Intervention.
+Enhanced Provision places (also known as Inreach support) are Stage 2 (Enhanced Targeted Support) within Aberdeenshire's Staged Assessment and Intervention Process.

 There are no set "criteria" for an Enhanced Provision place and no threshold which determines that a place must be offered.
 An Enhanced Provision Inreach place may be appropriate for Primary 3-7 pupils who: